caillotantoine/Presidential_Data_grapher/README.md

 # Presidential_Data_grapher
+This is a small script made to extract data from CSV files to show the vote of the 1 round in French presidential election from 1965 to 2017.

+## Data source

-Small python script to extract data from Science Po data
+Files from 1965 to 2012 comes from the data of Science Po : <https://cdsp.sciences-po.fr/fr/le-cdsp/resultats-electoraux/>

+2017's data comes from le monde : https://cdsp.sciences-po.fr/fr/le-cdsp/resultats-electoraux/